Grand Designs Australia: Format

-The Australian edition follows its British lead and, generally, begins with Maddison meeting the individuals constructing a "unique" build; this is followed by a CAD (Computer Aided Design, produced by Our Vision) of the layout of the build.
+The Australian edition follows its British lead and, generally, begins with Maddison meeting the individuals constructing a "unique" build; this is followed by a CAD (Computer Aided Design) of the layout of the build.
 As the build progresses, Maddison visits the site to interview the build clients and will, occasionally, interview other persons relevant to the project such as architects and site managers.
 Finally, Maddison visits the site, at a planned end of the build and interviews the project clients on life in their new house (if completed) and the challenges they encountered in pursuing the project.

 Episodes and spin-offs

 A two-part spin-off series titled Grand Designs Australia Revisited premiered on 15 April 2013.
 The series featured the Surry Hills Small House and the Clovelly Modular episodes.

 Broadcast

 The series has aired on Channel 4 in the United Kingdom.

+Grand Designs Transformations

 Exhibition

 Grand Designs Australia Live launched in Sydney in October 2011 and again in Melbourne in September 2012.